visit-dav/visit/src/doc/gui_manual/MakingItPretty/View.rst

     Where you want to look from.

 Focus
-    What you want to look at
+    What you want to look at.

 Up axis
     Determines which way is up.
 A good default value for the up axis is 0 1 0.